 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-For an infrastructure BSS, the MU EDCA Parameter Set element is used by the AP to establish policy (by changing default MIB attribute values), to change policies when accepting new STAs or new traffic, or to adapt to changes in offered load.
-The most recent MU EDCA Parameter Set element received by a STA is used to update the appropriate MIB values.
+For an infrastructure BSS, the MU EDCA Parameter Set element is used by the AP to control the EDCA from HE non-AP STAs as defined in 27.2.3 (Obtaining an EDCA TXOP for UL MU capable STAs).
+The most recent MU EDCA Parameter Set element received by a HE non-AP STA is used to update the appropriate MIB values, following the rules defined in 27.2.3 (Obtaining an EDCA TXOP for UL MU capable STAs).

-The format of the MU QoS Info field is the same as the field defined in 9.4.1.17 (QoS Info field).
+The format of the MU QoS Info field is the same as the QoS Info field defined in 9.4.1.17 (QoS Info field) when sent by the AP.
 The MU QoS Info field contains the EDCA Parameter Set Update Count subfield, which is initially set to 0 and is incremented each time any of the MU AC parameters changes.
 This subfield is used by non-AP STAs to determine whether the MU EDCA parameter set has changed and requires updating the appropriate MIB attributes.

-The formats of MU AC_BE, MU AC_BK, MU AC_VI, and MU AC_VO Parameters fields are identical and are illustrated in Figure 9-589cw (MU AC Parameter Record field format).
+The formats of MU AC_BE, MU AC_BK, MU AC_VI, and MU AC_VO Parameters fields are identical and are defined in Figure 9-589cw (MU AC Parameter Record field format).